serge-rgb/acid-rt/README.md

 TODO
 ----

-* make mesh::shatter iterative.
-* crytek sponza
 * port to OpenCL
+* use external mesh loader
-* rudimentary lighting model
+* lighting model
-* bouncing ball sample
 * on screen text
-* non-vr mode (fallback)
+* desktop mode